ZhangirK/DevOps-Galactic-Mission/README.md

 ### Solution

-1. For creating a VPC with single public subnet, VPC module is used.
+1. For creating a VPC with a single public subnet, a VPC module is used.
 [VPC Docs](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html).
 [VPC Module Docs](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest).

 Challenges and explanations
-- When you create a cluster, you need to specify a VPC and at least two subnets that are in different Availability Zones.
+- When creating a cluster, you need to specify a VPC and at least two subnets in different Availability Zones.
 [Docs](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html).

 `azs             = ["eu-central-1a", "eu-central-1b"]  # Specify subnets from two different AZs`